 * Click here for rating key

 Stove, The Restaurant Restaurant Review: A singular restaurant in the historic, re-evolving Port Norfolk neighborhood, tiny Stove defies categorization.
 It’s part art gallery, part funhouse, but all homage to the Southern roots and classical culinary training of Senatobia, Mississippi-born Sydney Meers.
 A protean chef-owner who is at once disciplined and unbridled, he makes diners think, whether they’re looking at his irreverent paintings or feasting on his Gulf shrimp and grits, idiosyncratic with house-made pimento cheese.
-He grows a lot of his own herbs and vegetables, creates his own sauces, and even salt-cures and pepper-coats his own hams, smokes them and ages them for about eight months to star in his “Pork-o-rama BBQ,” a porcine party on a plate with black pig pork belly and house-made sausage, and PoNo risotto, a tussle of beans and peas, short grain rice, smoked tomato and milk-vegetable stock.
-He sources other ingredients from friends around Virginia, like Gail Hobbs-Page, whose Caromont Farm 60-day aged goat cheese graces his weekly-changing create-your-own artisan cheese plate.
+He grows a lot of his own herbs and vegetables, and creates his own sauces, like Cowboy Syd’s World Famous D’Lish Sauce, a highbrow catsup vinaigrette that somehow improves an already topnotch juicy flat-iron steak.
+Meers even salt-cures and pepper-coats his own hams, smokes them and ages them for about eight months to star in his “Pork-o-rama BBQ,” a porcine party on a plate with black pig pork belly and house-made sausage, and “ole classic spicy etouffee.”
+He sources other ingredients from friends around Virginia, like Gail Hobbs-Page, whose Caromont Farm 60-day-aged goat cheese graces his weekly-changing create-your-own artisan cheese plate.
 For dessert, try the peach-rhubarb cobbler in season or the perennial “Salty Dawg,” a bittersweet ganache tart that will leave you howling for more.
 The wine list is one of the smartest you’ll find.
-And speaking of smart, ask about Meers’ cooking classes.